deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   * Black high heels

-### Igino Varone, mob boss
+### *IGINO* Varone, mob boss

-Igino is the head of the New York City mafia.
+*IGINO* is the head of the New York City mafia.
 He's ruthless, mean, egocentric and has a god complex.

-Marjorie witnessed him shooting a shop owner in cold blood.
+*MARJORIE* witnessed him shooting a shop owner in cold blood.

 He's only barely seen in the game in nightmare scenes.